 - Scenario 1 Company A is a Cayman company wholly owned by Company B, a Cayman company.
 Company B is wholly owned by a Cayman company, Company C. Company C is subsequently owned 100% by a natural person.
-As the first RLE in Company A's ownership chain, Company B is registrable and should be placed on the beneficial ownership register of Company A. As the ultimate beneficial owner of Company A, natural Person 1 should also be placed on the beneficial ownership register of Company A. - Scenario 2 Cayman Company B is wholly owned by registered foreign Company C. As the first RLE in Company B's ownership chain, registered foreign Company C is registrable and should be placed on the beneficial ownership register of Company B. As the ultimate beneficial owner of Companies A, B, and C, natural Person 1 should be placed on the beneficial owner of Company B and on the register of Company A. Although registered as a foreign company, Company C is not required to maintain a beneficial ownership register in the Cayman Islands as it is not a Cayman Islands company. - Scenario 3 Company A is a Cayman company wholly owned by Company B, a registered foreign company.
-Company B is wholly owned by a registered foreign company, Company C. Company C is subsequently owned 100% by a natural person.
-As the first RLE in Company A's ownership chain, Company B is registrable and should
+As the first registrable RLE in Company A's ownership chain, Company B should be placed on the beneficial ownership register of Company A. As the ultimate beneficial owner of Company A, natural Person 1 should also be placed on the beneficial ownership register of Company A. - Scenario 2 Cayman Company B is wholly owned by foreign Company C. As the first registrable RLE in Company B's ownership chain, foreign Company C should be placed on the beneficial ownership register of Company B. As the ultimate beneficial owner of foreign Company C, natural Person 1 should be placed on the beneficial ownership register of Company B. - Scenario 3 Company A is a Cayman company wholly owned by Company B, a foreign company.
+Company B is wholly owned by a foreign company, Company C. Company C is subsequently owned 100% by a natural person.
+As the first registrable RLE in Company A's ownership chain, Company B should be placed on the beneficial ownership register of